abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/real_examples.rst

     - improve solutions *found by hand* by up to sometimes 30%.

     This can only happen if you find the right software that is readily well-adapted to your problem.
-Otherwise, a good option is to develop the product yourself.
+Otherwise, a good option is to develop the product yourself, using *or-tools* for instance.

 Can CP be compared to the holy grail of Operations Research?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^